zio/zio/docs/datatypes/contextual/index.md

   def remove[K, V, E](key: K): ZIO[KeyValueStore[K, V, E, IO], E, Unit] =
     ZIO.serviceWithZIO(_.remove(key))
 }

+// error: could not find implicit value for izumi.reflect.Tag[K].
+Did you forget to put on a Tag, TagK or TagKK context bound on one of the parameters in K? e.g. def x[T: Tag, F[_]: TagK] = ...
+//
+//
+// <trace>:
+//   deriving Tag for K, dealiased: K:
+//   could not find implicit value for Tag[K]: K is a type parameter without an implicit Tag!
+//     ZIO.serviceWithZIO[KeyValueStore[K, V, E, IO]](_.get(key))
+//                                                   ^
+// error: could not find implicit value for izumi.reflect.Tag[K].
+Did you forget to put on a Tag, TagK or TagKK context bound on one of the parameters in K? e.g. def x[T: Tag, F[_]: TagK] = ...
+//
+//
+// <trace>:
+//   deriving Tag for K, dealiased: K:
+//   could not find implicit value for Tag[K]: K is a type parameter without an implicit Tag!
+//     ZIO.serviceWithZIO[KeyValueStore[K, V, E, IO]](_.set(key, value))
+//                                                   ^
+// error: could not find implicit value for izumi.reflect.Tag[K].
+Did you forget to put on a Tag, TagK or TagKK context bound on one of the parameters in K? e.g. def x[T: Tag, F[_]: TagK] = ...
+//
+//
+// <trace>:
+//   deriving Tag for K, dealiased: K:
+//   could not find implicit value for Tag[K]: K is a type parameter without an implicit Tag!
+//     ZIO.serviceWithZIO(_.remove(key))
+//                       ^
 ```

 The compiler generates the following errors: